Some posts contain compensated links. Please read this disclaimer for more info.

 We’ve dedicated a whole post on what to pack for Greece travel for those looking for more inspiration.

 Greece In December – What Is A Greek Christmas Like?

 Wondering if you should spend your Christmas in Greece?
 For anyone interested in cultural traditions and incredible cuisine, you can’t go wrong with this decision.

 Listen to Greek Christmas carols.
-Admire the decorations, including lit-up boats celebrating a Greek Saint Basil, and jolly old men representing another saint that’s certainly not Santa.
+Admire the decorations, including lit-up boats celebrating a Greek Saint Basil and jolly older men representing another saint that’s undoubtedly not Santa.
 And enjoy the merry local traditions of whichever city or village you’re in.

 Best Things To Do In Greece In Winter

 There is so much to enjoy in Greece, and winter’s no different.
 The cold-weather season has some unique attractions and activities that make it a wonderful time to explore.

 These are our top picks for what to do in Greece in winter.